sst/guide/_chapters/initialize-the-frontend-repo.md

 comments_id: initialize-the-frontend-repo/181
 ---

 Just as we did in the backend portion, we'll start by creating our project and adding it to GitHub.
-We will use what we had in part 1 as a starting point.
+We will use what we had in Part I as a starting point.

 ### Clone the Original Repo